bitnaive/linda-docker/README.md

 # Creates a Linda Coin hot wallet
-This container runs Lindad deamon the purpose of hot/cold wallet masternode setup.
+This container runs Lindad deamon for the purpose of hot/cold wallet masternode setup.
 These instructions assume you have a fully synced and running Linda wallet on your local computer.

 ## Dependencies
 * Ubuntu 16.04 [VPS](https://www.vultr.com/?ref=7263002)